 They’re pretty, they’re delicious and they’re symbolic.

-With Christmas now behind us, you can see the whole of Japan getting ready for the New Year’s, and that involves taking out the kotatsu (table and blanket over an electric heater), securing the omochi (pounded rice cakes) and getting ready to cook osechi ryori — Japan’s traditional food served during the New Year’s holidays.
+With Christmas now behind us, you can see the whole of Japan getting ready for New Year’s.
+That involves taking out the kotatsu (table and blanket over an electric heater), securing the omochi (pounded rice cakes) and getting ready to cook osechi ryori—Japan’s traditional food served during the New Year’s holidays.
 While we see it everywhere, how much do we actually know about osechi?

-Osechi ryori, said to have begun in the Heian era (from 794), is a set of small, traditional dishes served in beautiful three- or four-layered lacquer bento boxes called jubako, placed at the center of the table on New Year’s Eve and remaining there through Jan.
-1. Shared with all family and friends, each item in the tray represents a particular wish for the next year.
+Osechi ryori, said to have begun in the Heian era (from 794), is a set of small, traditional dishes served in beautiful three- or four-layered lacquer bento boxes called jubako, placed at the center of the table on New Year’s Day and remaining there over the next three days.
+Shared with all family and friends, each item in the tray represents a particular wish for the next year.
 Here are 12 typical food items you’ll encounter and their symbolic meanings.

-It looks exactly like tamago yaki (Japanese rolled omelet) but once you taste it you’ll know the difference.
-Datemaki, the sweet rolled omelet, is mixed with an additional ingredient called hanpen (a fish cake) that makes it much fluffier than tamago yaki.
-In the past, Japanese people traditionally rolled important documents or paintings.
+It looks exactly like tamagoyaki (Japanese rolled omelet) but once you taste it you’ll know the difference.
+Datemaki, the sweet rolled omelet, is mixed with an additional ingredient called hanpen (a fish cake) that makes it much fluffier than tamagoyaki.
+In the past, Japanese people traditionally rolled out important documents or paintings.
 Due to its resemblance to the scrolled papers, the dish is said to represent a wish for the development of culture and learning.

-Kuri kinton (sweet chestnuts) literally means: “golden dango (sweet dumpling) made of chestnuts.”
+Kuri kinton (sweet chestnuts) literally means “golden dango (sweet dumpling) made of chestnuts.”
 As the color is yellowish-gold, it goes without saying that it represents a wish for wealth and a fruitful new year.
-You may find it difficult to eat them as they are quite sticky, but if you have a sweet tooth — keep some of them on your plate from the beginning of the party,
+You may find it difficult to eat them as they are quite sticky.
+However, if you have a sweet tooth—keep some of them on your plate before they’re all gone.

 Kohaku Kamaboko: Sunrise

 Kamaboko (boiled fish paste) is most commonly presented as a combination of the colors red and white.
 The red color is believed to prevent evil spirits, while the white represents purity.
-Further, the shape of kamaboko — resembling that of the sun at daybreak— represents the first sun rise of the new year.
+Further, the shape of the kamaboko—resembling that of the sun at daybreak—represents the first sunrise of the new year.

 Kazunoko, or herring roe, also uses easy Japanese wordplay.
 “Kazu” means numbers and “ko” means children.
 So, kazunoko symbolizes being blessed with many children.
 Another reason this particular type of fish is used, interestingly, is that herring is called “nishin” in Japanese, but if written with different kanji, it becomes “二親” (“ni shin“), meaning two parents.